 Added Dr. Wendy Xue, a dentist based in New York: "When you brush your teeth with fluoride toothpaste, or use other fluoride dental products, the fluoride is applied to the surface of your teeth.
 This provides what is called a 'topical' benefit.'"

-An article in the dental journal Gerodontology that reviewed the scientific literature on cavities has concluded that without fluoride, oral hygiene efforts have "no impact" on cavity rates.
+An article in the dental journal Gerodontology that reviewed the scientific literature on cavities and evaluated the benefits of fluoride has concluded that without fluoride, oral hygiene efforts have "no impact" on cavity rates.
 Meaning, brushing without fluoride can leave you at a greater risk for cavities.

 You should brush for two minutes, ideally.